neonbadger/DestinationUnknown/README.md

 ####Natural Language User Interface

-When I signed up for Beats Music (now Apple Music), it asked me to select music genres by completing a sentence ("I'M ____ & FEEL LIKE ____ WITH ____ TO ____"), which I found fun.

-With Destination Unknown, I experimented with this novel UI concept and implemented a Natural Language Form ("NLF"), embedding input fields inside sentences to make filling out a form as engaging as writing a mini story.
-In addition to asking for the user's current location, desired event type, and preferred destination for business discovery, the form collects the user's feelings at the time of search by asking about mood, self-description, and celebrity alter-ego for data visualization purposes.
+I experimented with a novel UI concept and implemented a Natural Language Form ("NLF"), embedding input fields inside sentences to make filling out a form as engaging as writing a mini story.
+In addition to asking for the user's current location, desired event type, and preferred destination for business discovery, the form collects the user's feelings at the time of search by asking about mood, self-description, and celebrity alter-ego.
 For more design inspirations on NLF, please visit this [blog post](http://www.jroehm.com/2014/01/ui-pattern-natural-language-form/).

 ####Business Discovery

 Destination Unknown uses the Yelp API behind the scene to determine the list of businesses to choose from.
-Once the user fills out the form and clicks the "Find Destination" button, the application sends the search parameters to Yelp's search endpoint.
-After Yelp returns business objects in JSON, the application randomly selects one of the highest-rated businesses for the user's consideration, revealing only the business's Yelp ratings, review snippet, and business categories -- just enough information to get you curious and excited!
+Once the user fills out the form and clicks the "Find Destination" button, the application sends the search parameters to Yelp API's search endpoint.
+After Yelp returns jsonified business objects, the application randomly selects one of the highest-rated businesses for the user's consideration, revealing only the business's Yelp ratings, review snippet, and business categories -- just enough information to get you curious and excited!

 ####Story Book Map